 I did consider adding other ingredients to this shortbread recipe.
 But then decided that it was better to share a great basic recipe and let you decide how you want to enjoy these yummy, buttery biscuits.
 Whether that be to leave them plain, or jazz them up with other bits and bobs you fancy.
 I’ve added a few suggestions at the bottom of the page to start you off.

 You will spot that I have included xanthan gum in this recipe.
 It isn’t an ingredient I often use (it’s already added to most gluten free self-raising flours).
-However, for things like shortbread and scones, xanthan gum is beneficial, as it holds the crumb together well and prevents things from being too crumbly when you eat them.
+However, for things like shortbread, scones and fruit cakes, xanthan gum is beneficial, as it holds the crumb together well and prevents things from being too crumbly when you eat them.

 110g (4oz) butter, unsalted or salted will work – It’s a matter of personal taste (leave butter out to soften at room temp for approx 1½hrs before you need it)

 50g (2oz) caster sugar (icing sugar can be used instead)

 1 level teaspoon xanthan gum

 Teaspoon *vanilla extract or paste

 Extra caster sugar to sprinkle over the biscuits

 Lay a sheet of greaseproof paper onto a large flat baking tray (approximately 10 x 15 inch).